J enny took a deep breath of the clear, fresh mid‑morning air. Five‑foot‑six, with a medium

 her arm.
 She opened her hand and an energy ball flew out of it towards the demons.
 As she heard

-waved her hand again and the demons went flying a second time.
+waved her hand again and the demons were sent flying backwards a second time.

 "If you come back here again we'll vanquish you too, just like your fellow demon," Prue shouted